-Have you ever wanted to write a story, poem, or novel but had no idea where to start?
-Join us for a week of creative writing, where you’ll learn how make the jump from an idea to a finished, publishable work!
-We’ll focus on honing our craft as writers through lessons on refining ideas, using figurative language and imagery, creating a scene and setting, writing dialogue, describing action, and putting it all together into one cohesive text.
-Each day will include a combination of hands-on activities that help us develop details, trips around campus for inspiration, and of course, time to write.
-We will also be spending time editing and revising our pieces in one-on-one and group writing workshops, so that by the end of the week everyone in the program will have publishable final pieces!
-Open to students ages 12-16.
+Have you ever wanted to write a story or novel but had no idea where to start?
+Join us for a week of creative writing, where you’ll learn how to make the jump from an idea to a finished, publishable work.
+We’ll focus on taking our ideas from a one-line summary to a working draft.
+Using the Snowflake Method and the 3-Act Structure, we’ll hone our craft as writers through lessons on refining ideas, creating a scene and setting, writing dialogue, describing action, and putting it all together into one cohesive text.
+Each day will include a combination of hands-on activities that help us develop details, workshops with fellow writers, and of course, time to write.
+By the end of the week everyone in the program will have what they need to take their story from idea to finished product.

 1197 South Lumpkin Street, Athens, GA 30602